liaverg/social-bookstore-app/README.md

 ## Before You Begin
 1. Create the mysql databases:
    * socialbookstore
    * socialbookstoretest

-   and (optional) run the schema.sql script
 2. Change username and password in application.properties

-If the optional part in step 1 is skipped then the schema.sql script is run automatically.
+The schema.sql script is run automatically.

 ## Tech Stack